abrookins/radar_node/README.md

     Requests/sec:      7.96
     Transfer/sec:      5.60MB

-For a comparison, the (Go version)[https://github.com/abrookins/radar] of this app can do 1249.21 reqs/sec for this query.
+For a comparison, the [Go version](https://github.com/abrookins/radar) of this app can do 1249.21 reqs/sec for this benchmark.

 # The API